Emon Saha: Early life

-Saha is the son of the Bangladesh National Film Award winning musician Satya Saha.
-He first took his Hindustani Classical sangeet training from Satindra Nath Halder.
+Emon Saha was born on October 16 in Dhaka.
+He is the son of the Bangladesh National Film Award winning musician Satya Saha, and his mother's name is Ramola Saha.
+He first took his Hindustani Classical Sangeet training from Satindra Nath Halder.
 He also learned from his father and Academy Award-winning music composer A.R.
 Rahman's KM Music Conservatory.